The Jayne Wilson Bequest Bursary - Call for expressions of interest

 A selection panel will be chaired by the Director of TMAG and two other members selected at the discretion of the Director.

-The successful applicant will be advised by mid-November.
+The successful applicant will be advised by late November 2018.

-For enquiries to specific areas please mark attention as follows: Elspeth Wishart (Cultural Heritage, Indigenous), Jane Stewart (Art and Decorative Arts), and Dr Gintaras Kantvilas (natural sciences).
+For enquiries to specific areas please mark attention as follows: Elspeth Wishart (Cultural Heritage), Zoe Rimmer (Indigenous Cultures), Jane Stewart (Art and Decorative Arts), and Dr Gintaras Kantvilas (Natural Sciences).